 This document is an overview of how QlikView behave with Virtualisation (Citrix)

 The QlikView technical requirements specifications assume a non-virtualised environment.
 Server Virtualisation is recognised as a mechanism for assisting Disaster Recovery and for dynamically sizing the environment, but this will always degrade performance of the QlikView software.
 The impact of virtualisation will be most noticeable to End Users when the QlikView Server is implemented in a Virtual Machine because of the extensive RAM & CPU that the QlikView Server may require, and likely competition with other VMs using those resources.
 The most common Server Virtualisation software appears to be VMware.
 QlikTech recommends that Memory Ballooning drivers are disabled in the Guest Operating System (Virtual Machine (VM)) and that the VM is assigned dedicated Resource Pool (CPU, RAM) that are not shared with other VMs.
-QlikView Support are clear in the statement at http://www.vmware.com/files/pdf/isv/QlikTech_Support_Statement.pdf that VMware is a recognised and supported hardware abstraction layer but that soe problems may require a customer to recreate their problem in a non-virtualised environment.
+QlikView Support are clear in the statement that VMware is a recognised and supported hardware abstraction layer but that some problems may require a customer to recreate their system in a non-virtualised environment.

 Desktop Virtualisation is an attractive deployment mechanism for some large organisations to centralise administration of User Applications and the hardware resources they may require for operation.
 The most common Desktop Virtualisation software appears to be Citrix XenApp (formerly known as Citrix Presentation Server or Citrix Metaframe Server).

 QLIKVIEW PLUGIN CLIENT